 Some useful additional features: While not jam-packed with features like our top pick, this model certainly offers you some value.
-For the small price that you pay, you get a digital answering system, headset speakerphone, a voice announces Caller ID, Back-lit display, and Push-to-talk intercom.
+For the small price that you pay, you get a digital answering system, headset speakerphone, a voice announces Caller ID, a backlit display, and a Push-to-talk intercom.

 One of our favorite features that this machine offers is the waiting line.
 Callers can now wait while you’re on a call with someone else.
 A voicemail feature alerts the caller of them being on the waiting line.
 This should be perfect for your needs if you tend to get many simultaneous calls!

 The global Telecommunications giant provides phones at a quality very similar to VTech.
 Everything from the pricing to the features is pretty much in line with VTech.
 However, some differentiating features exist, that you might wish to look out for!

 Excellent range, questionable quality control: The range offered by this phone is one of the best that we witnessed.
 While using the same DECT 6.0 technology that most of our reviewed models used, AT&T went one step ahead and added a unique design to extend the range offered.

 The quality of the product itself is ideal, but quality control seems to be lacking, with many units reporting static.
 Be sure to get a replacement unit under the 1-year warranty if that happens to you!
 If you manage to land yourself a good unit though, it’s quite a bargain.